 Lian Rose is a Chinese-American writer and podcaster who edits non-fiction by day and imagines new worlds by night.
 She is a recent transplant to Colorado, where she explores the intersection of queerness, diaspora and collision of cultures.
 Find her on Twitter @lianrosewrites.

 Isaree Thatchaichawalit, Copy Editor

 Isaree Thatchaichawalit (she/they) is a Thai-Chinese-American copy editor, TV and film researcher, and fledgling writer living in New York City.
 She currently works as an archival and story researcher for TV shows and documentaries, including films for PBS.
 As a reader and writer, she continues to explore the worlds of science fiction and fantasy, with an emphasis on stories written by and about people from historically excluded communities.
 When she’s not waxing lyrical about the serial comma or looking after her foster cats, you can find her tweeting her feelings at @isareetweets.

 Katalina works in Audio at Canongate Books and has a background in digital publishing, events, and bookselling.
-She obtained an MA in English Literature from The University of Glasgow and an MSc in Publishing from Edinburgh Napier University.
+She obtained a degree in English Literature at The University of Glasgow and an MSc in Publishing from Edinburgh Napier University.
 Katalina is also an author, and was Longlisted for Penguin Random House UK’s 2020 WriteNow programme.
 Her fiction has been published in various magazines and anthologies.

 Lauren Banka, First Reader